bribebybytes/quickbytes/trending_thrusdays/e001/tth_e001_kubevious.md

 Complexity in managing containers brings us the need for an Orchestrator.
 One well-known production grade container Orchestrator is Kubernetes.
 Soon after playing with all the YAML manifests to define and refine your clusters, you realize a need for an easy use Graphical User Interface or GUI to get a glance through your cluster.
-Both you operations and developer teams needs an easy way to look through the complex setup that has been put in place.
+Both operations and developer teams needs an easy way to look through the complex setup that has been put in place.
-The first option everyone see is Kubernetes Dashboard that ships with Kubernetes, soon after setting up and using it we realize its complex to secure and expose it to all users in our organization.
+The first option everyone see is Kubernetes Dashboard that ships with Kubernetes, soon after setting up and using it we realize its complex to secure and difficult to expose it to all users in our organization.
 If you have succeeded using Kubernetes Default Dashboard, comment below, I would like to know how you made that work for you.
-But most of the you start looking for alternatives.
+But most of us start looking for alternatives.
 Imagine a GUI over kubernetes that can easily shows all your resources in an appealing interface and not only that it also warns you if you are missing some best practices.
 Sounds interesting?
 Welcome to Kubevious - the obvious GUI for Kubernetes.
 This is NarainKrishh and you are watching..